gerardmrk/gpcl/README.md

 - [ ] write and test for Go
 - [ ] generate godocs
 - [ ] set go package version

+## Remarks

+I created this after repetitively copy-pasting the same code across various private side-projects for loading configuration, and it became tedious to use `path.resolve(__dirname, '..', '..', '..' /* etc */)` on the same config file when calling it from multiple places in the codebase.

+If this does not fit your needs, feel free to fork or contribute!